jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <p>This project <strong>"ansible-post-install-my-fedora"</strong> is to finish install my Fedora.
-For each new version of Fedora, I sometimes prefer to reinstall from scratch rather than to make an update.</p>
+For each new version of Fedora, I sometimes prefer to reinstall from scratch rather than to make an upgrade.</p>
-<p>Then if it is easy to save datas and restore them, regarding softwares there is always
+<p>If it is easy to save datas and restore them, regarding softwares there is always
 one or more that you forget.
 You reinstall it or them in emergency at last minute.</p>
 <p>Since I discovered Ansible at my office, I found this project was amazing.
 Imagine and organize installation of your system is possible at home too.</p>